DegreeCalc

 North Dakota College Costs Overview

 North Dakota is home to 5+ major colleges and universities offering diverse educational opportunities.
-The average in-state tuition at ND public universities is $9,400 per year, which is 14% below the national average of $10,940.
+The average in-state tuition at ND public universities is $9,400 per year, which is 14% below the national planning benchmark of $10,940.
 When you add room and board ($10,200/year), the total annual cost of attending a public university in North Dakota reaches $19,600.

 Private universities in North Dakota average $22,800 per year in tuition alone, making a 4-year private degree approximately $132,000 including room and board.
 For students seeking a more affordable path, North Dakota community colleges charge an average of just $4,800 per year, offering significant savings for the first two years before transferring to a four-year institution.